1karan0/chatAdmin/README.md

-# Botpress-like Chatbot Platform
+# BotAgent - AI Chatbot Platform

-A modern, full-stack chatbot platform inspired by Botpress, built with Next.js, TypeScript, and Python.
+A modern, full-stack chatbot platform for creating and deploying AI-powered chatbots, built with Next.js and TypeScript.

 ## Features